dsagman/picat/readme.md

 *Rabbit hole (the biggest): The world of theorem provers associated research into the boundaries of NP and decidability is about as big a rabbit hole as possible and sweeps in all the big names of Turing, Curry, Howard, Gödel, Russell, Frege, and many more.*

-*Here's a sample program in [Lean](https://lean-lang.org/), a theorem proving programming language, for solving some linear inequalty constraints.
+*Here's a sample program in [Lean](https://lean-lang.org/), a theorem proving programming language, for solving some linear inequality constraints.
 Gotta love the keyword `grind` for searching the solution space:*

 ```
 example (x y : Int) :